sree-r-one/SWE5006/documentation/Proposals.md

 ### 1. Tenant Profile:
    Tenants can create and maintain their own profiles, including information such as rental history, preferred property types, budget, and location preferences.
 This allows landlords and agents to view potential renters' background, making the rental process more efficient.
-3. Agent and Landlord Profiles:
+<em> 2.
+Agent and Landlord Profiles: </em>
    Property agents and landlords can create profiles to track their listings and ratings, ensuring transparency and accountability.
-4. Property Ratings:
+3. Property Ratings:
    Users (tenants, property agents, landlords) can rate rental properties based on multiple criteria such as property condition, pricing, and communication etc.
-5. Structured Feedback:
+4. Structured Feedback:
    Tenants, property agents, and landlords can leave detailed feedback to provide more context to the ratings, ensuring reviews are informative and constructive.
-6. Property Comparison Tool:
+5. Property Comparison Tool:
    A feature that allows tenants to compare multiple properties based on their ratings, price, and feedback to make more informed decisions.
-7. Verification Process:
+6. Verification Process:
    To ensure authenticity, renters and property agents can verify their identities and past experiences, reducing the chances of fake reviews or scams.

-8. Search and Filter Options:
+7. Search and Filter Options:
    Tenants can search for properties based on key criteria such as available date, location, price range, property type, and ratings to find the best options faster.
-9. Notification System:
+8. Notification System:
    Users will receive updates on new listings, rental suggestions, lease ending or renewal due, rating updates, and messages from property agents or landlords.
-10. Report and Dispute System:
+9. Report and Dispute System:
    Tenants can flag inappropriate or misleading ratings and reviews, ensuring the platform remains trustworthy.
-11. Paperless Contract:
+10. Paperless Contract:
     Tenants and landlords can sign rental agreement digitally,reducing paperwork and ensuring a secure, effecient leasing process.
-12. Insights for Agents:
+11. Insights for Agents:
     Property agents can access detailed reports and statistics on their listing's performance like number of views,enquires,rating and feedback.This feature helps agents understand market trends,improve their services and optimize their property listings.

 ## Features Wishlist